Skip to main content

-Your Zo comes with a built-in way to create sites hosted on your Zo server.
-Select Create site, and Zo will create a new website template for you in a new folder with the lightning icon .
+Zo comes with a built-in way to create sites hosted on your Zo server.
+These sites can be personal apps just for you, or public sites for anyone to access.
+All sites can integrate with the files in your workspace.
+And your personal apps can even integrate with your AI.
+To get started, select Create site, and Zo will create a new website template for you in a new folder with the lightning icon .
 When you select the site’s folder, you’ll see a preview of the site.

 A Zo site, displaying data from a database in spotify-db